 Guidelines for Alert Content

-Queens Bird Alerts can contain any information you believe to be of interest to Queens birders, but largely they should be any excellent birding or wildlife photo taken in our coverage area OR real-time reports of rare, uncommon, or otherwise notable wild birds in Queens or Long Island.
+Queens and L.I.
+Bird Alerts can contain any information you believe to be of interest to local birders, but largely they should be any excellent birding or wildlife photo taken in our coverage area OR real-time reports of rare, uncommon, or otherwise notable wild birds in Queens or Long Island.

 With all alerts remember to give as exact a location as needed (for someone else to find the bird), and feel free to attach a pinned Google Maps image if it helps.
 Often attaching a photo of the area, the tree, or the bird can be helpful, too.
 We cover three New York counties: Queens, Nassau, and Suffolk, so it helps to state the county to which your report refers.

 Be sure to have alerts enabled for replies and direct messages, as the site moderator (that’s me) may ask you to clarify location or ID.

-- Tundra Swan on north side of East Pond, JBWR #birdqu
+- In Queens, TUNDRA SWAN on the north side of East Pond, Jamaica Bay WR.